splewis/csgo-pug-setup/README.md

 - sm_grenade_trajectory_use_player_color (sets player grenade trajectories to their cl_color setting)
 - sm_allow_noclip (allows .noclip in chat to use noclip)

 Another feature is remembering a grenade history - the position each grenade is thrown from (when in practice mode) is saved and players can go back through the history of these positions using the commands sm_grenadeback and sm_grenadeforward (or more simply in chat: .back, .forward).
-This is intended for those experimentation moments when testing grenades and asking "that worked; wait, how did I throw that from?"
+This is intended for those experimentation moments when testing grenades and asking "that worked; wait, how did I throw that last grenade?"

 Furthermore, it will let clients save persistent angles/locations per map for grenades using .save <name of grenade/position> and .nades [playername].
 These are saved in a map-specific file under addons/sourcemod/pugsetup/practicemode_grenades/<mapname>.cfg.
 You can use .delete to delete a position and .desc to add a description.